Experienced Business Consultants You Can Trust!

 Social Security (CNPS)

 Every subsidiary must register with the Caisse Nationale de Prévoyance Sociale (CNPS).
-As an employer, you are responsible for contributing approximately 12-14% of the gross salary toward employee social security, while the employee contributes 6.3%.
+As an employer, you are responsible for contributing approximately 12-14% of the employee’s gross salary toward Social Security, while the employee contributes 6.3%.

 Labour Compliance and Work Permits

-If your Singaporean parent company plans to send staff to Abidjan, they must obtain a Work Permit (Contrat de Travail pour Étranger).
-This requires proving that the skill set cannot be easily found within the local Ivorian labour market, a process that is usually waived for C-level executives and specialized engineers.
+If your parent company plans to send staff to Abidjan, they must obtain a Work Permit (Contrat de Travail pour Étranger).
+This requires proving that the skill set cannot be readily found in the local Ivorian labour market, a requirement that is usually waived for C-level executives and specialized engineers.

 The roadmap for setting up a subsidiary in the Ivory Coast has already been paved by Singaporean pioneers.